Paper, paper, paper. It haunts you everywhere. It's stuffed in your handbag, car door, kitchen drawers, and it's all over the office.

 Paper is still everywhere, but why?

-Businesses have been using paper for a long, long time, so will of course feel reluctant to simply put it all in the shredder.
+Businesses have been using paper for a long, long time and will, of course, feel reluctant to simply put it all in the shredder.
 There are also some other factors that come into play when it comes to workplaces using paper documents.

 - Universally acceptable - Everyone knows what paper is, they know how to work with it and how to use it.